tidymodels/broom/cran-comments.md

 # Release summary

+This submission is a resubmission following a request to further cut down on check time.
+We've now skipped most all unit tests except for core functionality.

-This is a resubmission following a request to first deprecate removed methods and send another reminder to maintainers.
+The previous submission was also a resubmission following a request to first deprecate removed methods and send another reminder to maintainers.
 We have made the requested changes and carried out another round of reverse dependency checks, notifying maintainers with unfixed breakages.
 We note that several remaining breakages